*This travel memories post is a collaboration with StickerYou.

 Fill scrapbooks and photo albums

 After your travels, when you’ve got endless memory cards and hard drives filled with travel photos.
 Your drawers are filled with random leaflets, bus tickets and cards from epic hostels.
 What are you supposed to do with them all?
-A great way to store these memories so that they’re not just a mess you want to shove under the bed.
-Is to create scrapbooks and photo albums.
-Plus if you’re suffering from the travel blues post-trip.
-This is a great way to relive all those super fun travel memories and to celebrate them.
+A great way to store these memories so that they’re not just a mess you want to shove under the bed is to create scrapbooks and photo albums.
+You could try using Design Bundles scrapbook designs for some extra inspiration.
+Plus if you’re suffering from the travel blues post-trip, this is a great way to relive all those super fun travel memories and to celebrate them.

 For scrapbooking from a great trip, include different icons, flags, or the I heart stickers.
 Make a variety of different travel icons, flags, and more as a bumper sticker.
 Stick on mugs, laptops, bedroom doors, notebooks, or stick them on photos after trips!
 I have so many scrapbooks from my uni days.
 I’m so glad I took the time to make them special and to stick in all those random wristbands and posters from nights out and festivals.
 It’s really made my university memories so special to look back on.
 I plan to do exactly the same for my travel photos.
 When I’m older and more settled.
 It will mean so much to be able to look back on these exciting times and travels in my life.